 Vertigo Treatment Flinders Park

-At Core Physiotherapy and Pilates Studio, we take a structured approach to evaluating and managing vertigo and dizziness in Flinders Park.
+Core Physio & Pilates offers a dedicated and systematic approach to assessing and addressing vertigo and dizziness in Flinders Park.

 Vertigo refers to a sensation of movement or instability, typically arising from inner ear disturbances, where structures manage balance and spatial awareness.
 Common dizziness triggers include Benign Paroxysmal Positional Vertigo (BPPV), vestibular neuritis, migraines, and low blood pressure.